kollindrake/lava-flow/README.md

 ## Known Issues

+- **Foundry Version 13:** Compatability is in progress, but in the meantime there is a [workaround](https://github.com/Praxxian/lava-flow/issues/74).
 - Folder depth is limited to Foundry's folder depth limit.
 - Obsidian Canvas files are not supported.
 These will be ignored.
 - Issues with selecting a folder and having no files import.
 This is usually an issue with webkitdirectory.
 Workaround/solution is typically to use a different browser (e.g. Firefox, Chrome, Edge).